I am an experienced software and research professional having spent years in industry and academia.

 products that might otherwise not exist or which have commerical counterparts that are

-inaccessible to some.
+inaccessible to many.

 Below is a list of some of the OSS projects that I have either contributed to or use and am interested in contributing to but have not yet found the opportunity.